 John Cape

-Since retiring from the NHS, John organises and teaches on courses in psychology at University College London.
-John enjoys spending time with my family and friends, swimming and walks in the country and films.
-John has lived in the Borough of Islington since 1980 and loves the diversity of London having grown up in different countries as a child and young person.
+Then for 8 years he organised and taught on courses in psychology at University College London.
+John enjoys spending time with family and friends, swimming and walks in the country and films.
+He has lived in the Borough of Islington since 1980 and loves the diversity of London having grown up in different countries as a child and young person.

 Jaime Smith